| | | Goals 2000: Another Fed fiasco

 the advanced math assessment, our students were outperformed by those in 11 countries.

+On the physics assessment, we were outperformed by those in 14 countries.
 Another goal was that every American adult would be a skilled and literate worker

 by the year 2000.
 In September 1993, the Fed Ed Department released the results